 5. The Pencil Museum

 The Pencil Museum is a fun and interactive way to learn about the history of Keswick’s graphite mining industry.
-The museum contains one of the largest pencils in the world, at nearly 8 meters long, as well as miniature pencil sculptures.
+The museum contains one of the largest pencils in the world, at nearly 8 metres long, as well as miniature pencil sculptures.
 You will learn all about how the pencils are made, the fantastic story of maps being hidden in the pencils during World War II and the history of mining in the area.
 The children can practice their drawing skills at the craft table and there are often art workshops on offer, so check out their website for information and dates.

 6. Derwentwater Marina and Nichol End Marina